projecttacoma/fqm-execution/data-requirements/README.md

 ## Getting Data Requirements from the elm-parser-for-ecqms

-The scripts in this directory will get the data requirements output from the elm-parser-for-ecqms fhir_review branch for the January 2024 Connectathon bundles.
+The scripts in this directory will get the data requirements output from the elm-parser-for-ecqms fhir_review branch for the September 2023 Connectathon bundles.
 On the fhir_review branch of elm-parser-for-ecqms, data-requirements are calculated for the measures in [elm-parser-for-ecqms/measures/qicore/measures](https://github.com/projecttacoma/elm-parser-for-ecqms/tree/fhir_review/measures/qicore/measures) by running the command `ruby parse_elm.rb --bundle qicore`.
 The results are outputted to JSON files per measure to `elm-parser-for-ecqms/data_requirements/library`.
 This is all done by the script and the results are moved to the `elm-parser-dr` directory.

 ## Getting Data Requirements from fqm-execution

-The scripts in this directory will get the data requirements output from fqm-execution for the January 2024 Connectathon bundles.
+The scripts in this directory will get the data requirements output from fqm-execution for the September 2023 Connectathon bundles.
 The data requirements are calculated with fqm-execution on every run for ease of testing changes to fqm-execution.
-Since the January 2024 Connectathon bundles are not in a GitHub repository, they will have to be manually dropped into the `jan-2024-connectathon` directory that is empty.
+Since the September 2023 Connectathon bundles are not in a GitHub repository, they will have to be manually dropped into the `sept-2023-connectathon` directory that is empty.
 The data requirements JSON output files will be moved to the `fqm-e-dr` directory after calculation.

 ## Comparing Data Requirements